A version of this article was originally published by CFA Institute for Enterprising Investor.

 Quotes like this are circulating:

-“Retail investors [don’t have] access to [private investments and] we want to make sure retail isn’t left behind.”
+“Retail investors are missing out and we want to make sure they are not left behind.”

 I’m all for access, but in this case I wonder:

 I started investing in private equity on behalf of clients in the early 2000s and still invest in the space in large absolute dollar amounts.